PapierKrieger/CS50p_project/README.md

   If you want to quit the game at any point, simply press the escape-key.

   ### Project Files
+  Before you read each of these, there is also a more comprehensive description you can find in the documentation.

   #### __project.py__
   This is the main project file.
   This file handles the instansiation of the game world and includes the game logic itself.